jquery/learn.jquery.com/page/javascript-101/syntax-basics.md

 var foo=function() {for(var i=0;i<10;++){alert(i);}};foo();
 ```

-### Whitespace and Semicolon Insertion (a common pitfall)
+### Whitespace and Automatic Semicolon Insertion (a common pitfall)

-JavaScript has a feature called Semicolon Insertion where, in some cases, a semicolon may automatically be inserted into the code, in order to recover from a syntax error.
+JavaScript has a feature called Automatic Semicolon Insertion where, in some cases, a semicolon may automatically be inserted into the code, in order to recover from a syntax error.

 For example, JavaScript syntax does not allow a line break between a 'return' keyword and the expression being returned.
 The same is true for 'throw' and the expression being thrown.
 If a line break is encountered, a semicolon will be inserted which may cause the code to behave differently.

 Consider the following simplified example:

 ```
-// Semicolon insertion JavaScript feature will insert a semicolon after 'return' keyword,
+// Automatic Semicolon Insertion JavaScript feature will insert a semicolon after 'return' keyword,
 // so the function will actually return 'undefined'.
 Therefore, the alert() shows undefined, and NOT 42 var foo = function() {
   return